Aman-Surkar/Potable-Water-Sustainability/README.md

 ### IBM AI service(s) used

-Listing of all IBM AI services used in your solution code and description of how they were used

 Watsonx :-
 Watsonx was used in our solution as it acts like a platform where we can train and deploy machine learning model.
 Under watsonx we created a project for testing water potability.
 Watsonx instance was linked with a cloud storage object  and it provided use storage to upload and save datasets.
 Watsonx provided us the capability to properly visualise the dataset using tools like historgram, line graph, scatterplots etc. It also provided us with assets like auto ai experiment to train our models.
 Finally watsonx also provided us the capability to store the trained model and deploy it.